Table of Contents

 - If you’re not using a supported platform, Convictional will send an email with a link to the order.

-- Fulfillments must be inputted by sellers, either directly in the app or in their ecommerce platform.
-Buyers can view the order page in the Convictional app, but they will not see a Create Fulfillment button.
+For Buyers, they can view the order page in the Convictional app, but they will not see a Create Fulfillment button.

 Convictional checks for fulfillment updates on unshipped orders every 15 minutes.
 If it finds that the seller has added a new fulfillment to the order, Convictional pulls that information in and attaches it to our own stored copy of the order.
 Then, Convictional pushes that fulfillment information out to the buyer platform and attaches it to their version of the order as well.